 - Soak the channa dal overnight or 7 hours in water.

 - Turn on the Instant Pot on sauté setting.

-- Add in beef, water, onion, ginger garlic paste, red chilli powder, cinnamon stick, black cardamom, green cardamom pods, cloves, cumin seeds, black pepercorns and salt.
+- Add in beef, water, onion, ginger garlic paste, red chili powder, cinnamon stick, black cardamoms, green cardamom pods, cloves, cumin seeds, black peppercorns and salt.

 - Mix everything well.

 - Press the Pressure Cooker setting and seal the lid for 30 minutes.

 - Vent the air out and unseal the Instant Pot.